hotchk155/hotchk155.github.io/arpie/manual.md

 ##Turning it off

 The hack header should always be disabled, unless you specifically want to connect something to it.
-Otherwise you may get random things happening if pots are not connected... or maybe you want that!
+Otherwise you may get random things happening if pots are not connected ... or maybe you want that!

 <center>
 <table class="data">